-So, first off, lets answer the question of WHY you want to attract toads to the garden.
+So, first off, let’s answer the question of WHY you want to attract frogs and toads to the garden.
 Are toads beneficial to a garden?
 Basically, YES!
 Because what do garden toads eat?
 BUGS!
-Bugs are a gardeners worst nightmare and toads like to eat them.
-So, the more toads you have in your yard, the less garden pests you will have to deal with.
+Bugs are a gardener’s worst nightmare and toads like to eat them.
+So, the more toads you have in your yard, the fewer garden pests you will have to deal with.
 Sounds like a great plan to me!

 Attracting toads is very beneficial because they eat slugs and snails, too.
 Slugs and snails are NEVER good for a garden!
 I spend a lot of time getting rid of snails and making homemade earwig traps so I am happy for the toads to eat them.
 So, how do you attract toads to the garden?
 Here are a few simple tips.

 Provide toad houses for them to live in:

 Use only natural lawn and garden products:

 Learn More About Toad Activism!

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.